GalaxyHunters/VIVID3D/docs/source/userguide/solar_system.rst

 ============

-This tutorial makes use of :doc:`Geometries<./geometries>` and :doc:`Animations<./animations>` to create an animated model of the Solar System, with the sun and planets represented as :ref:`Spheres</generated/geometries:create_sphere>` and the asteroid belts with :doc:`PointClouds<./point_cloud>`
+This tutorial makes use of :doc:`Geometries<./geometries>` and :doc:`Animations<./animations>` to create an animated model of the Solar System, with the sun and planets represented as spheres and the asteroid belts with :doc:`PointClouds<./point_cloud>`.

 Data for radii, orbital distances and orbital speeds is obtained from NASA, and scaled appropriately in order to visualize with maximal fidelity.